cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/datacenters/Datacenter.rst

    Sets the scheduling delay to process each event received by the Datacenter (in seconds).

-   :param schedulingInterval: the new scheduling interval
+   :param schedulingInterval: the new scheduling interval (in seconds)

    **See also:** :java:ref:`.getSchedulingInterval()`